 As senior management of the largest independent FM signal in the United States of America, I’ve also been an Executive with sole responsibility for a wide-ranging broadcast signal for hours at a time.

 I was a dj, host, news anchor, reporter and helped co-found KTSB student radio at the University of Texas from 1986 to 1989.
-I also co-created, -wrote and -produced “Midnight News,” a comedy take on current events.
+I also co-created, -wrote and -produced “Midnight News,” a comedy take on current events and news.
 This was 10 years before The Daily Show.

 I was news and sports reporter and hosted the morning sports report on ICRT, Intercontinental Radio Taiwan in 1991.
 My morning sports segment – which ran live at drive time (8:50am) and taped (9:20 and 9:50am) – was a ten-minute sports report that covered events that had happened in Europe and the U.S. during the night.
 This was before digital and international television so, for many English-speaking people living on Taiwan, I was the first person to tell them about the 1991 NBA Finals and Jordan’s incredible move and the amazing 1991 World Series between the Twins and Braves.
 I also covered Taiwanese baseball and was among the very first to do so.